rlankine/laskenta/README.md

 ## Links & footnotes

-If you wish to contact the author you may send email to laskenta.library@gmail.com .
+If you wish to contact the author you may send email to: laskenta.library@gmail.com